Here are some ideas

 2. The adults reading with and to the children.

-3. The adults showing pleasure and personal interest in what children talk about and their early writing efforts.
+3. The adults showing pleasure and personal interest in children's talk, conversations, listening to and responding to what children say.

-5. The adults noticing and evaluating how each child is progressing and talking with parents about the next steps for what will be done to support their child’s learning.
+5. The adults noticing and evaluating how each child is progressing and talking with parents about the next steps for what will be done to support their child’s learning in early literacy.

 For information about the excellent Early Reading Together programme and parent workshop materials for ECE services click here.